Codefend/core/README.md

   generationOptions: {

+    /** inputDir: string
-    inputDir: ".", // the folder that should be copied and obfuscated ( keep it . if you're running in the same directory)
+     * the folder that should be copied and obfuscated ( keep it "." if you're running in the same directory) */
+    inputDir: ".",

+    /** outputDir: string
-    outputDir: "codefend-output", // the output folder that will be an obfuscated clone of your code
+     * the output folder that will be an obfuscated clone of your code */
+    outputDir: "codefend-output",

+    /** outputDir: string []
-    ignoredFilesInGeneration: [ // the files that should not be copied to the output folder "codefend-output",
+     * the files that should not be copied to the output folder */
+    ignoredFilesInGeneration: [
+      "codefend-output",
       ".codefendrc.json",
       "node_modules",